UniversalDependencies/docs/_la/feat/Aspect.md

 * imp. *fero* 'I bring', perf. *tuli* 'I have brought', perf. part. *latus* 'brought'
 * imp. *fio* 'I become', perf. *factus sum* 'I have become'

 Some verbal stems only appear in their perfective forms:  *memini* 'to remember' and *odi* 'to hate' ("perfective" verbs), and *coepi* 'to begin'.
-Some verbal stems do not have a perfective form: *uolo* 'to want', *nolo* 'to not want', *malo* 'to prefer'.

 #### Examples